urbit/hoon-workbook/caesar.md

 ```

-In the case of a `map`, we are free to use whatever types are appropriate
-to our situation for both keys and values.
+In the case of a `map`, we are free to use whatever types are appropriate to our situation for both keys and values.

 What is a `cord` and why are we producing a map of them?
-A `cord` is a
-string of UTF-8 characters packed in Least Significant Byte Order (LSB).
-So far we have not really defined what exactly a `tape` is.
-It's time to
-do that.
-A `tape` is actually just a `list` of `cord` that are generally
-only a single character each.
-This makes them easier to manipulate that
-simply working with raw `cords`.
+A `cord` is a string of UTF-8 characters packed in Least Significant Byte Order (LSB).So far we have not really defined what exactly a `tape` is.
+It's time to do that.
+A `tape` is actually just a `list` of `cord` that are generally only a single character each.
+This makes them easier to manipulate that simply working with raw `cords`.

-So then if `tapes` are easier to manipulate, why then are we producing
-`cords`?
-In this case what we are going to to be doing is maping a single
-element of a `tape` to another element of a `tape`, which as we have
-established as being a `cord`.
-This will simplify our use of this method
-and we don't need to manipulate the keys or values, simply look them up.
+So then if `tapes` are easier to manipulate, why then are we producing `cords`?
+In this case what we are going to to be doing is maping a single element of a `tape` to another element of a `tape`, which as we have established as being a `cord`.
+This will simplify our use of this method and we don't need to manipulate the keys or values, simply look them up.

 ```
       ?.  =((lent a) (lent b))
         ~|  %uneven-lengths  !!
 ```

-It's worth pointing out that if we feed this two tapes of different lengths,
-our method will simply blow up with the use of `!!`.
+It's worth pointing out that if we feed this two tapes of different lengths, our method will simply blow up with the use of `!!`.

-Since we have already discussed what our gate here is supposed to do, let's
-dig into the how.
+Since we have already discussed what our gate here is supposed to do, let's dig into the how.

 ```
       |-